South Asia: Music

+Cuisine

 Economy

-India is the largest economy in the region (US$3.535 trillion) and makes up almost 80% of the South Asian economy; it is the world's 5th largest in nominal terms and 3rd largest by purchasing power adjusted exchange rates (US$11.745 trillion).
+India is the largest economy in the region (US$4.18 trillion) and makes up almost 82% of the South Asian economy; it is the world's 4th largest in nominal terms and the world's 3rd largest by purchasing power adjusted exchange rates (US$17.64 trillion).
 India is the member of G-20 major economies and BRICS from the region.
-It is the fastest-growing major economy in the world and one of the world's fastest registering a growth of 7.3% in FY 2014–15.
+It is the fastest-growing major economy in the world and one of the world's fastest registering a growth of 7.2% in FY 2022–23.